-Wheel holts
+Wheel bolts

-After the wheels have been changed, the tightening torque of the wheel bolts should be checked as soon as possible with a torque wrench $\Rightarrow \bigwedge$ .
+After the wheels have been changed, the tightening torque of the wheel bolts should be checked as soon as possible with a torque wrench $\Rightarrow \triangle$.
 The tightening torque for steel and alloy wheels is 120 Nm.

-- Check the tyre pressure at least once per month.
-Checking tyre pressure value is very important.
-If the tyre pressure is too high or too low, there is an increased danger of accidents, particularly at high speeds. - If the torque of the wheel bolts is too low, they could loosen while the vehicle is in motion.
+• Check the tyre pressure at least once per month.
+Correct tyre pressure is very important.
+If the tyre pressure is too high or too low, there is an increased danger of accidents, particularly at high speeds.

+• If the torque of the wheel bolts is too low, they could loosen whilst the vehicle is in motion.
 Risk of accident!
-If the tightening torque is too high, the wheel bolts and threads can be damaged.
+If the tightening torque is too high, the wheel bolts and threads could be damaged.